ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 $\tau$ function through the use of Modular Forms.
 Separately Ramanujan used Eisenstein series and other Modular Forms to produce astounding congruences describing the partition function $p(n)$, the function which counts the ways a whole number can be partitioned not counting ordering.
+The following have been established as theory.

 $$ \begin{align}
 \tau(mn) = \tau(m) \tau(n) \text{ if } (m,n) = 1 \text{ i.e. they are relatively prime,} \\